dexterleng/KeyboardScroller.docs/README.md

 ## Why not just use `PgUp` and `PgDn` to scroll?

 `PgDn` scrolls really quickly by a whole page per keypress, which I find disorientating.
-Keyboard Scroller let's you scroll continuously and smoothly.
-You can also use jump scrolling to mimic `PgDn` scrolling but with a customizable jump distance and speed.
+Keyboard Scroller allows `PgUp` and `PgDn` (or custom shortcuts) to scroll continuously and smoothly.

 ## Features

-- 😎 Trackpad-smooth scrolling with keyboard shortcuts
+- 😎 Trackpad-smooth scrolling with `PgUp` and `PgDn`
+- ⌨️ Bind custom shortcuts to scroll
 - 🦘 Two types of scrolling - Normal and Jump (scrolls by a fixed distance)
 - ⚙️ Customize scroll speed and jump distance
 - 🎯 Automatically moves your cursor to the active window when scrolling